SoftDevMobDevJan2022/L10HardCell/app/src/main/java/au/edu/swin/sdmd/l10_hardcell/01-overview.md

 handy for this task as they take some time to generate.
 You note you have a switch to change between a small and large grid.

+This app has been improved from the original version to have 3 separate helper classes, one to demonstrate each type of drawing:
+1. DrawBlockingOnUI: drawing on main thread
+2. DrawThreadedLooper: drawing using Handler and LooperThread
+3. DrawThreadedCoroutine: drawing using coroutine

 Firstly, try running the code on the main thread.
 When in large mode, try clicking on other buttons or the input field.
 This should trigger an ANR dialog eventually.